backstop/rabbit-mq-stress-tester/README.md

 	   --bytes, -b '0'					number of extra bytes to add to the RabbitMQ message payload.
-About 50K max --concurrency, -n '50'			number of reader/writer Goroutines --quiet, -q						Print only errors to stdout --version, -v					print the version
+About 50K max --concurrency, -n '50'			number of reader/writer Goroutines --quiet, -q						Print only errors to stdout --wait-for-ack, -a				Wait for an ack or nack after enqueueing a message --version, -v					print the version
 	   --help, -h						show help

 Examples
 --------